 Total investment dropped by 0.4 percent, compared with 1.5 percent growth in the previous quarter.
 This was mainly due to a decrease in public investment for the third consecutive quarter by 20.1 percent, continuing from a 3.4-percent decline in the previous quarter.
 This contraction was mainly attributed to decrease in government investment by 33.5 percent due to the delay in FY2024's budgetary process.
 On the other hand, State-Owned Enterprises (SOEs) investment expanded by 7.0 percent.
 The disbursement rate of capital budget in this quarter was 7.2 percent of total budget, lower than 20.9 percent in the previous quarter and 20.1 percent in the same quarter of last year.
 In contrast, private investment grew by 5.0 percent, accelerating from 3.5 percent in the previous quarter, marking the highest expansion in 5 quarters.
-The machinery and equipment investment increased by 5.2 percent, rising from 3.5 percent in the third quarter.
-Whereas, construction investment increased by 3.4 percent, continuing from 3.8 percent in the previous quarter.
-In 2023, total investment expanded by 1.2 percent, compared with a 2.3-percent growth in 2022.
-Private investment grew by 3.2 percent from 4.7 percent in the previous year, while public investment dropped by 4.6 percent, compared with a 3.9-percent decrease in 2022.
+The machinery and equipment investment increased by 5.2 percent, rising from 3.8 percent in the previous quarter.
+In 2023, total investment grew by 3.2 percent, compared with a 2.3-percent growth in 2022.
+Private investment grew by 3.2 percent, romared with a 3.9-percent decrease in 2022.